 The truth of the book of Abraham is ultimately found through careful study of its teachings, sincere prayer, and the confirmation of the Spirit.

-I.e. How you feel about the Book of Abraham (or anything else for that matter) trumps all of the facts surrounding that thing.
+I.e. How you feel about the Book of Abraham (or anything else for that matter) trumps all of the facts about it.

 The problem is that this test is a very low bar.
-It could be (and is) passed by all religious texts so, how could it possibly lead to the “truth”?
+It could be (and is) passed by all religious texts so, how could it possibly lead to objective “truth”?

 The heart is deceitful above all things and beyond cure.
 Who can understand it?